siaut/Isilon-Multi-Protocol-Batch-Analytics-Demo/README.md

 # Isilon Multi Protocol Batch Analytics Demo
 This is a demonstration to show that data can be ingested into Isilon via different protocols such as SFTP, NFS and SMB, after that we could use Spark to analyze the data from a Hadoop cluster connected to Isilon via HDFS.
+Here is a [demo video](https://youtu.be/GsiCoBoUg4A)

 ![Diagram](/Isilon-Multi-Protocol-Batch-Analytics.png)